-An intelligent unbeliever, upon hearing that Christ died to save everyone but few will be saved, would conclude instantly he is not hearing about a sovereign Savior.
+An intelligent unbeliever, upon hearing that Christ died to save all, but that few will be saved, would conclude instantly that he is not hearing about a sovereign Savior.
 He would understand that such a cross has no power to save or preserve anybody.
 Fortunately, most are not so thoughtful.
-By God's grace, ironically, unbelievers skip over the contradictions in modern preaching.
+By God's grace, ironically, they skip the contradictions in modern preaching.
 When we preach the cross, let's declare a totally efficacious Savior.
 His cross guarantees a sure salvation for every believer.
 It is the certainty of a future perfection.
 We can explain that the final words of Jesus, It is finished, mean a complete salvation to which nothing can be added.
 All is of grace.